farmOS/farmOS/docs/faq.md

 data!
 Why?
 Because farmOS is free open source software developed by a community of farmOS users.

+> Where do I get support if I have questions?

+The [farmOS Community Forum] is a great place to ask questions and learn from others who are using farmOS.

 ## How can I contribute to the project?

 > Can I donate to the project.